We've lost the 'grandfather of the nation', UK's Prince Andrew says | Entertainment

 We've lost the 'grandfather of the nation', UK's Prince Andrew says

 Andrew has rarely been seen in public since he stepped down from official duties in 2019 over the controversy surrounding his association with the disgraced late U.S. financier Jeffrey Epstein.
-Prayers were said for Philip at the private service in All Saints Chapel in Windsor Great Park west of London, echoing church services across the country.
+The prayers for Philip at the service in All Saints Chapel in Windsor Great Park west of London echoed church services across the country.

 A note attached to a Royal Navy peak cap left amongst flowers at Windsor, a tribute to Philip's service in the navy, read: "God bless you Sir, you were an example to us all."
 STIRRING MUSIC

-At Canterbury Cathedral, Edward Elgar's stirring Nimrod was played, the piece of music that accompanies many British funerals and memorial services and is played annually at the Cenotaph in London to mark the National Service of Remembrance.
+Edward Elgar's stirring Nimrod was played at the Canterbury Cathedral service, the piece of music that accompanies many British funerals and memorial services and is played annually at the Cenotaph in London to mark the National Service of Remembrance.
 A Greek prince, Philip married Elizabeth in 1947, five years before she ascended to the throne.
 He helped the monarchy modernise in the post-World War Two period and supported the queen through numerous crises over the years.

 His funeral will be held next Saturday, with long-established plans redrawn and scaled down because of COVID-19 restrictions.
 The prince will be given a ceremonial royal funeral rather than a state funeral.
 There will be no public processions, and it will be held entirely within the grounds of Windsor Castle and limited to 30 mourners.